tcarlsen/caravanwar.info/_vehicles/steam-van.md

 ---
-layout: card
+layout: vehicle
 name: Steam Van
-rarity: legenday
+rarity: Legenday
-avatar: assets/avatars/V_SteamVan.png
 image: https://i.imgur.com/qN3oUXy.png
-health_points: 4251
-armor: 8
-move_speed: 1.2
-flying: false
-convoy_space: 2x5
 ---

-## Abilities:

-**Heavy Armor**
+# Abilities

-50% of incoming damage us reflected back at the attacker.
+**Heavy Armor:** 50% of incoming damage us reflected back at the attacker.

-## Description:
+# Description

 An armored vehicle that runs on steam.
 This unit can have two attachments equipped.